2018 Balikpapan oil spill: Mitigation

 During initial attempts on 31 March, some of the oil spill caught on fire with the blaze reaching as high as 2 km.
 Five people were killed when the oil spill caught on fire.
 According to a local search and rescue worker, the flame was sparked in an attempt to clear the spill by burning it.
 Director-general of oil and gas Djoko Siswanto stated that they suspected the ship dragging the pipeline had caught on fire, hence igniting the spill.

 According to the Ministry of Environment and Forestry, about 70 cubic meters of spilled oil have been contained by night on 3 April.

 Environmental organizations and campaigners criticized the Indonesian government for its slow response, with Greenpeace claiming it had not received any information from the authorities on the fifth day of the spill.

 The city's residents participated in the cleanup, using simple equipment such as buckets to scoop oil from the local beaches.

 Effects

 Balikpapan city secretary Sayid MN Fadli described that the bay was "like a gas station".
-The city itself declared a state of emergency, with over 1,000 people reporting nausea and breathing problem due to the smoke caused by a fire on the spill.
+The city itself declared a state of emergency, with over 1,000 people reporting nausea and breathing problems due to the smoke caused by a fire on the spill.
 Pertamina released a statement declaring that the operations of its refinery, which processes 260,000 barrels of crude oil daily, is unaffected.

 Head of the People's Representative Council Bambang Soesatyo demanded an explanation from the Embassy of China in Jakarta, regarding a theory that the fire on the Ever Judger resulted in the blaze and hence fatalities.

 On 20 April, Pertamina's Chief Executive Elia Massa Manik was removed from his position.
 Among other factors, the oil spill incident was quoted as one of the reasons for the dismissal.